-- Limit travelling, particular on countries in which presence of Zika virus was identified.
+- Limit traveling, particularly on countries in which the presence of Zika virus was identified.

-Aside from covering majority of the body with clothes, it would also be better to treat your clothes, and even gears, with permethrin.
+- Aside from covering the majority of the body with clothes, it would also be better to treat your clothes, and even gears, with permethrin.
 It was reported that even after multiple washes and usages, permethrin is still able to maintain its protection.
-Though this can’t be use directly to our skin.
+Though this can’t be used directly to our skin.

-Use condoms to avoid transmission of virus from male sex partner.
+- Use condoms to avoid transmission of the virus from a male sex partner.

-If planning to get pregnant, it would be suggested to delay it for a couple of year is possible, especially of your area is reported to be one of the infected areas.
+- If planning to get pregnant, it would be suggested to delay it for a couple of years is possible, especially if your area is reported to be one of the infected areas.

 8. What is the Current Statistics about this Virus?

-According to CDC, as of March 16, 2016, Zika virus disease and Zika virus congenital infection are now considered to be nationally notifiable conditions.
+According to CDC, as of March 16, 2016, Zika virus disease and Zika virus, congenital infection is now considered to be nationally notifiable conditions.
 The prevalence of this disease is still growing.
-In United Sates, about 258 were already reported.
+In the United States, about 258 were already reported.
 From this figure, 18 of them are pregnant women and 6 of them got the virus thru sexual contact.
 In U.S Territories, the numbers are higher.
 There were 283 locally acquired cases and 3 travel-associated cases.
-From 283 cases, 35 of which are pregnant women.
+From 283 cases, 35 of whom are pregnant women.

 In the Philippines, the number of people infected by Zika virus has not been defined yet.

-But according to the Department of Health (DOH), an American women who had a vacation in the country, was now tested positive when she came back to United States.
+But according to the Department of Health (DOH), an American woman who had a vacation in the country, was now tested positive when she came back to the United States.

-DOH expound that Zika virus is no longer new to us because they have already document one case in Cebu City in 2012.
-After this, there was no other cases reported.
+DOH expound that the Zika virus is no longer new to us because they have already documented one case in Cebu City in 2012.
+After this, there were no other cases reported.
 Thus, Health Secretary Janette Garin advised that we shouldn’t panic for this is not considered to be an epidemic in the country.

-An overflowing treatment is nothing to a handful prevention.
+An overflowing treatment is nothing to handful prevention.
 This is a fact that most of us often marginalized, merely because we don’t feel any symptoms yet.
-But this mind set sometimes leads us to actually developing the disease and even suffering from its complications.
-Though Zika virus is not yet as prevalent as it is Brazil or United States, it shouldn’t be our excuse in becoming less cognizant of our surroundings and actions.
-It is imperative to stress on preventive measures and make more people become aware of its implications so that we know how to better manage this virus.
+But this mindset sometimes leads us to actually developing the disease and even suffering from its complications.
+Though the Zika virus is not yet as prevalent as it is Brazil or United States, it shouldn’t be our excuse in becoming less cognizant of our surroundings and actions.
+It is imperative to stress on the preventive measures and make more people become aware of its implications so that we know how to better manage this virus.
 Again, Zika virus is not merely the same with Dengue, Yellow fever, and Chikungunya.
-Its symptoms may be less detrimental, but is long-term effect is more aggravating.
+Its symptoms may be less detrimental but its long-term effect is more aggravating.

 - CDC.
 (2016).
 Zika Virus: Transmission and risks.
 CDC.
 Retrieved March 17, 2016 from http://www.cdc.gov/zika/transmission/index.html.